nus-cs2103-AY1920S2/duke/docs/README.md

 There are three possible images used to represent the Duke.

 Firstly, there is a unique image that is only used during the first interaction with the user.
-This serves as an introduction to the Duke.
+It is used to introduce the Duke.
 The image looks like this:

 <img src = "IntroDuke.png" width = "100">